Before applying an extension penalty, you should understand how each penalty method affects your student's assignment score.

 Each penalty method affects your student's score differently.

 For example, your student has earned 100 out of a possible 200 points.
-She then receives an extension using one of the three penalty methods and correctly answers questions worth an additional 50 points.
+They then receive an extension using one of the three penalty methods and correctly answers questions worth an additional 50 points.

 |Score before extension||100||100||100|